kiba/Writings/fac/chp7_a_new_kingdom.md

 Language learning is going to be a bitch, on top of all the other things we have to learn.

+**Day 179**

+Rin and I came into Dawson for trading.
+Professor Oobleck helped us with the trading, and we brought out several stores worth of inventory.
+The residents were speechless at our pocket dimension storage capability.

+Anyway, Rin, ever mindful of domestic needs, brought out the entire clothes departments, furnitures, everything you need to make a human comfortable.

 **Day 180**

 We have a very nice dinner with some of the delegations before they left.